Diabetes Insipidus vs Diabetes Mellitus: How They Differ in Causes, Symptoms, and Treatment

 -

-Exhaustion: In diabetes mellitus, exhaustion occurs when cells don’t use glucose for energy due to insulin resistance[2].
-High blood sugar levels may lead to dehydration, which also causes fatigue.
-In diabetes insipidus, exhaustion results from the disruptive impact of excessive thirst and urination on sleep patterns.
+In diabetes mellitus, exhaustion occurs when the body’s cells cannot properly use glucose for energy due to insulin resistance or insufficient insulin production.
+High blood sugar levels may also lead to dehydration, further contributing to fatigue and weakness.
+In diabetes insipidus, exhaustion is often caused by disrupted sleep patterns due to frequent nighttime urination and constant thirst. -

-Thirst: This is the hallmark symptom of both conditions.
-In diabetes mellitus, blood sugar is too high, which prompts kidneys to remove glucose through urine, and results in excessive thirst.
-This can also lead to dry mouth diabetes.
-In diabetes insipidus, thirst happens because the body is unable to properly conserve water due to hormonal imbalance.
+Excessive thirst is one of the hallmark symptoms of both conditions.
+In diabetes mellitus, elevated blood sugar levels force the kidneys to remove excess glucose through urine, leading to dehydration and increased thirst.
+This process may also contribute to dry mouth symptoms.
+In diabetes insipidus, thirst occurs because the body cannot properly conserve water due to problems involving antidiuretic hormone (ADH) or kidney response to the hormone. -

-Blurred vision: In diabetes mellitus, the changes in fluid levels within the eyes can lead to blurred vision.
-Moreover, diabetes can damage blood vessels in the retina and cause vision problems.
-Blurred vision is not such a common symptom in diabetes insipidus, but chronic dehydration can lead to dry eyes and temporary blurriness.
+In diabetes mellitus, fluctuating blood sugar levels may change fluid balance within the eyes, causing blurred vision.
+Over time, diabetes can also damage blood vessels in the retina and increase the risk of diabetic eye disease.
+Blurred vision is less common in diabetes insipidus, but chronic dehydration may sometimes lead to dry eyes and temporary visual disturbances.

 Are Diabetes Insipidus and Diabetes Mellitus The Same Thing?